 Note that our Template recitals explicitly provide that your sanctuary and your contractor “agree that Contractor is an independent contractor, and neither Contractor nor Contractor’s employees or contract personnel are, or shall be deemed…employees.”
 While this language will not definitively establish an independent contractor relationship, it certainly helps to lay a foundation that the intent of the parties in establishing the agreement was to do so.

 Recitals also serve other important purposes.
-In Go Go Goats’ Agreement with Sally Social, the recitals include a note that Go Go Goats is “interested in sharing the stories of their goat residents as a means of educating the larger public about goat personalities, proper goat care, as well as the larger plight of goats within industrialized farming systems,” and that Sally “has a special interest in animal welfare and specifically goats, and in promoting the welfare and well being of goats generally.”
+In Go Go Goats’ Agreement with Sally Social, the recitals include a note that Go Go Goats is “interested in sharing the stories of their goat residents as a means of educating the larger public about goat personalities, proper goat care, as well as the larger plight of goats within industrialized farming systems,” and that Sally “has a special interest in Practices and policies that promote the well-being of nonhuman animals, specifically their health and comfort. and specifically goats, and in promoting the welfare and well being of goats generally.”
 This sets a very different tone than an agreement with generic recitals, or no recitals at all.
 It makes it clear that the animals are centered in both parties’ minds.

-Note also that in Turkey Love Sanctuary’s Agreement with Belinda Builder, the recitals mention Buddy’s mission of providing turkeys with “loving and compassionate care for the entirety of their lives,” and Belinda’s specialization in “designing and building predator proofed, secure and healthy homes.”
+Note also that in Turkey Love Sanctuary’s Agreement with Belinda Builder, the recitals mention Buddy’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. of providing turkeys with “loving and compassionate care for the entirety of their lives,” and Belinda’s specialization in “designing and building predator proofed, secure and healthy homes.”
 In this way, the recitals create a contextual narrative that shows high standards of care for turkeys matter to both parties.

 In addition to setting a context for legal understanding, recitals are a special way for you to share your organizational goals and narratives with your contractors, as well as embracing their special skill sets.
 Consider how you can use recitals to make our Template your own!